-Schwartz, O’Reilly each score 2, Blues beat Wild 9-1
+O’Reilly has 3 goals and an assist, Blues beat Wild 9-1

-ST. LOUIS (AP) — Jaden Schwartz and Ryan O’Reilly each scored twice as the St. Louis Blues beat the Minnesota Wild 9-1 on Friday night.
+ST. LOUIS (AP) — Ryan O’Reilly had three goals and an assist, Jaden Schwartz scored twice and the St. Louis Blues beat the Minnesota Wild 9-1 on Friday night.

-Justin Faulk and Sammy Blais each had a goal and two assists, and Zach Sanford, Jake Walman and Ivan Barbashev also scored for the Blues, who posted a season high for goals in a game.
+Justin Faulk and Sammy Blais each had a goal and two assists, and Zach Sanford and Ivan Barbashev also scored for the Blues, who posted a season high for goals in a game.

 Jordan Binnington made 23 saves as St. Louis won its second straight game.